 Income-based reduced fee of $275, available to individuals with an annual household income from all sources of $60,000 or less.
 For more details, please email firstname.lastname@example.org

 A limited number of scholarships are available per course.
-Please complete a scholarship application at least 3 weeks before the first class.
-To apply for a scholarship, please review criteria and complete the application form at https://catalyst.uw.edu/webq/survey/mindful/237140 .
-Important note: Scholarship applicants must wait to register for the course until a decision has been made in order to qualify.
+To apply for a scholarship, please review criteria and complete the application form at https://catalyst.uw.edu/webq/survey/mindful/237140 Important note: Scholarship applications are due two weeks before class start.
+Applicants will be notified 2 weeks prior to the first day of class.
+Applicants must wait to register for the course until a decision has been made in order to qualify.

 Elizabeth H. B. Lin, MD, MPH is a family medicine physician, clinical professor at the School of Medicine, University of Washington, and an affiliate scientific investigator at the Group Health Research Institute.
 As a physician researcher, Elizabeth and her team have conducted innovative research to improve mind-body health in general medical settings, which have been adopted worldwide.
 Elizabeth has had a daily meditation practice for more than 25 years.
 She has trained extensively with leaders in mindfulness programs, and began teaching Mindfulness-Based Stress Reduction 4 years ago.
 She has trained with Drs.
 Chris Germer and Kristen Neff, to become a teacher in Mindful Self-Compassion.